 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.61.5.

-Form ‘happens-before’ relationships through the use of the java.util.concurrent package.
+Form "happens-before" relationships through the use of the java.util.concurrent package.

-Use the volatile keyword to force a data element to always go to main memory for its reads and writes
+Use the volatile keyword to force a data element to always go to main memory for its reads and writes.

-Mark as private all data components that are accessed by multiple threads.
+Mark as private all data components that are accessed by multiple threads to force access by (synchronized) method calls only.

 Apply the synchronized keyword to methods that access the same data components of an object to prevent multiple invocations of methods on the same object from interleaving.

 Access all data components, including private components, only through synchronized getter and setter methods.

+When a synchronous call includes calls on wait on internal state of the synchronized object, call notifyAll() as the last statement in all operations on the synchronized object so that all other waiting concurrent objects can proceed.

 6.62 Concurrency – Premature termination [CGS]